Mathematics Parents Nights

 Throughout the year Professor Kaye Lowe visits our school community and holds evening sessions for parents in regards to supporting children's literacy development.
 These evenings introduce parents to research activities, games, and strategies that enable parents to work with the school to enhance their children's literacy development.
 The Parent Night also support the Kaye Lowe Literacy Block sessions the students engage in during their learning time each morning at school.

-Lunch Order is provided by (to be provided) to download the Lunch Order List please click here Lunch_Orders_2021.pdf.
+Lunch Order is provided by Boorowa Service Station to download the Lunch Order List please click here Lunch_Orders_2021.pdf.

 St Joseph's Community Council

 In 2006 it was decided to combine the School Board and the Parents and Friends with a new body taking over the functions of both bodies.
 The new body was named St Joseph's Community Council.
 This body now advises on school policies, oversees the school budget, organises activities to build a sense of community and organises and assists with fundraising activities and events.
 The meetings occur the second Wednesday of the month during school term and are open to all families and friends of the school.
 The meetings are held at 6pm in the School Staffroom.

 Assessment and Reporting

 Assessment is on-going through-out the year in all Key Learning Areas.
 Children in Years 3 and 5 sit the NAPLAN test in May.
 The school conducts 3 way conferences from K to 6 usually at the start of Term 3.
 This means the child sits with their parents and teacher/s and identifies the achievements they have made and the challenges they face.
 Goals for learning are set at these conferences.

 The school also conducts its own regime of standardised testing from K-6 approximately half way through the year.
 Each student has their own Profile containing the diagnostic testing and tracking progressions completed over their schooling years.